 Students must complete a minimum of 34 points to be considered for graduation:

-- 6-points of the summer program.
+6-points of the Leadership and Global Policy Challenges summer class.
 Organized in five focus areas: i. geopolitical stability; ii. democratic resilience; iii. energy, climate, and sustainable development; iv. inclusive prosperity and macroeconomic stability; and v. technology and innovation.
-The session ends with a week-long training on leadership skills.
+The session includes a week-long training on communication, public speaking, and leadership skills.

 Contact Us